-“Dear intelligent people of the world, don’t get shampoo in your eyes.
+Dear intelligent people of the world, don’t get shampoo in your eyes.
 It really stings.
 There.
 Done.
-So f***ing stop torturing animals.”—Ricky Gervais
+So f***ing stop torturing animals.—Ricky Gervais

-“When choosing to develop or use new ingredients in their cosmetic products, some companies conduct tests on animals to assess the safety of these new ingredients.
+When choosing to develop or use new ingredients in their cosmetic products, some companies conduct tests on animals to assess the safety of these new ingredients.
 This practice is both cruel and unnecessary because companies can already create innovative products using thousands of ingredients that have a history of safe use and do not require any additional testing.
-Plus, modern testing methods (such as human cell-based tests and sophisticated computer models) have replaced outdated animal tests with new approaches that are often faster, less expensive and more reliable.”—Humane Society
+Plus, modern testing methods (such as human cell-based tests and sophisticated computer models) have replaced outdated animal tests with new approaches that are often faster, less expensive and more reliable.—Humane Society

+Luckily, it has never been easier to find cruelty-free ingredients and products.
 I mention ingredients AND products because you may buy a product that was not directly tested on animals, but that may contain ingredients that were in the supplier chain that was.
 Brands may also get away with going undetected because they use third-party companies to do the testing.

 Terms and phrases to look for on labels:

-You can also download one of these mobile apps and use it when shopping.
+You can download one of these mobile apps and use it when shopping.
 They have extended databases of cruelty-free products that are regularly updated.